 The streets of Penang city (especially Georgetown) are renowned as a food paradise mainly due to its diversity in ethnicity, culture and religion.
 Its multi-ethnicity brings forth such celebrated variety in Penang’s street and hawker food.
 There is no lack of food options here, and it is difficult to find a store that falls short of a rating lower than “delicious”.

-To assist your next food hunt in Penang, we scoured every nook and cranny of Penang streets to find the 15 best local streerot foods you must try.
+To assist your next food hunt in Penang, we scoured every nook and cranny of Penang streets to find the best Penang street foods you must try.